shaunlebron/how-we-made-a-game/env.md

 ### Conversion

-As we discussed in a previous article, there is a long conversion process that our background assets must go through before they can be drawn by our engine.
+As we discussed in a previous article, there is a long conversion process that our background assets must go through before they can be displayed in our engine.

-Our artist draws all the layers in Adobe Illustrator (see below) and exports an SVG file to send to me.
+First, our artist draws all the layers in Adobe Illustrator (see below) and exports an SVG file to send to me.

 ![env-adobe](img/env-adobe.png)

-I then run it through an automated background converter that splits all the top-level groups of the SVG file into the engine's supported formats for each layer.
+Next, I run it through an automated background converter that splits all the top-level groups of the SVG file into separate layers.
+Each SVG layer is dumped to a given directory, as well as converted to a Canvas Path image.

 ![env-workflow](img/env-workflow.png)

+Finally, the new background is primed and ready for customization.

 ### Customization

-After our new environment background is converted, we can start creating its layer depth, animation, collision, and parallax.
-This is done from a tool I created called Baklava.
-I chose that name because baklava has a lot of layers and is alliteratively similar to background.
+I created a tool for customizing each of our environment's layer depth, animation, collision, and parallax properties.
+I called it Baklava, after the pie that has many layers.

 View this video for a demonstration of the tool.